rjs3c/telemetry-processing/README.md

 ### Administrator User
 For correct user management, a user with the 'admin' flag **must** exist in the telemetry_users table.

 By default, there is a user of administrator status included.
 NB.
-The credentials can and **should** be changed by using the administration interface and changing their password.
+The credentials can and **should** be changed by using the User Management interface.

 * **Username** : telemetry_user
 * **Password** : telemetry_user_pass